Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Phitsanulok serves as a historical gateway, linking to the ancient Sukhothai Kingdom and the significant legacy of King Naresuan the Great.

-The province is home to some of The kingdom of thailand's most revered Buddhist art, including the Phra Phuttha Chinnarat at Wat Phra Si Rattana Mahathat.
+The state is home to some of Thailand's most revered Buddhist art, including the Phra Phuttha Chinnarat at Wat Phra Si Rattana Mahathat.

 Utilize the digital and physical resources available to make your trip safe and enjoyable.
 Knowing phrases and emergency contacts can create a difference.